roberto117343/OrfViralScan/README.md

 </p>
 <br>

+> **Disclaimer:** OrfViralScan 3.0 has passed strict quality control testing.
+However, the developers are not responsible for any damage or loss that may result from the use of this software.

 ## Motivation

 Although there are numerous tools for ORF prediction, specific tasks such as tracking a particular ORF across many related viral sequences or handling large files often require custom scripts or combining several programs.
 OrfViralScan 3.0 integrates these common workflows into a single user-friendly application.